subugoe/typo3-pazpar2/README.markdown

 	* `showSearchForm` [1]: if 1, the search form is shown in the pazpar2 plug-in; turning off the search form still provides the pazpar2 search and result display capabilities which you may want to trigger from your own component
 	* `triggeredByNKWGOK` [0]: if 1, search will be triggered by selections from subject hierarchies displayed by the nkwgok extension (presumably useful for SUB Göttingen setup only)
 	* `allowExtendedSearch` [1]: if 1, the link to show the extended search form is displayed
-	* `fulltextSearch` [2]: configure checkbox to do full text search in the extended search form; 0 -> not shown, 1 -> labelled for full text search, 2 -> labelled for table of contents search
+	* `fulltextSearch` [0]: configure checkbox to do full text search in the extended search form; 0 -> not shown, 1 -> labelled for full text search, 2 -> labelled for table of contents search
-	* `journalTitleOnlySearch` [1]: if 1, the checkbox to search journal titles only is displayed in the extended search form
+	* `journalTitleOnlySearch` [0]: if 1, the checkbox to search journal titles only is displayed in the extended search form
 	* `dateSearch` [1]: if 1, the date field is displayed in the extended search form
 	* `useSortMenu` [0]: if 1 a HTML select element letting the user pick the sort order is included in the search form
-	* `sortOrder` [{1.fieldName = date \n 1.direction = descending \n 2.fieldName = author \n 2.direction = ascending \n 3.fieldName = title \n 3.direction = ascending \n 4.fieldname = title-number-section \n 4.direction = ascending}]
+	* `sortOrder` [{1.fieldName = date \n 1.direction = descending}]: the sort order to use; the array may have additional entries to determine the sort order in the case of equality of the precedeing criteria; The fieldNames must be set up in the pazpar2 service’s metadata configuration.
+More complex example: {1.fieldName = date \n 1.direction = descending\n 2.fieldName = author \n 2.direction = ascending \n 3.fieldName = title \n 3.direction = ascending \n 4.fieldname = title-number-section \n 4.direction = ascending}
 	* Override localisations: Using `plugin.tx_pazpar2._LOCAL_LANG.[en|de]`, the strings used in the search form can be overridden; Please refer to the file Resources/Private/Language/locallang.xml for a list of strings in use
 * Results display:
 	* `useMaps` [1]: if 1, enables the display of Google Maps with markers for areas covered by the record displayed
 	* `provideCOinSExport` [1]: if 1, causes invisible [COinS](http://ocoins.info/) metadata to be inserted into the result lists.
 It will be used by [Zotero](http://www.zotero.org/) to automatically find bibliographic records displayed in the page.
 Note that Zotero 3 is the first version capable of discovering COinS data that are dynamically added to the page.
-	* `exportFormats` [{ris = 1\n bibtex = 1}]: an array with export format names as keys.
+	* `exportFormats` [{ris = 0\n bibtex = 0}]: an array with export format names as keys.
 Set the value to 1/0 to enable/disable a specific format.
 For active formats links to downloads of bibliographic metadata are added to the detail view of records.
 Permitted keys are: `ris`, `bibtex`, `ris-inline` and `bibtex-inline` for [RIS](http://www.refman.com/support/risformat_intro.asp) and BibTeX formats.
 The plain names cause a download of the file, the `-inline` names replace the current page with the bibliographic data.
-	* `showKVKLink` [1]: for records with an ISBN or media type book a link to the metasearch across German union catalogues in [Karlsruhe Virtual Catalogue](http://www.ubka.uni-karlsruhe.de/kvk.html) (KVK) is added along with the export links
+	* `showKVKLink` [0]: for records with an ISBN or media type book a link to the metasearch across German union catalogues in [Karlsruhe Virtual Catalogue](http://www.ubka.uni-karlsruhe.de/kvk.html) (KVK) is added along with the export links
 	* `useKeywords` [0]: if 1, the Keywords search field is offered in extended search and keywords are displayed in result details, each linking to a search for the keyword in question; requires pazpar2’s targets to be configured for keyword searches on the »subject« index
 	* `termLists` [{\n xtargets {\n maxFetch = 25 \n minDisplay = 1 \n}\n medium {\n maxFetch = 12 \n minDisplay = 1 \n}\n language {\n maxFetch = 5 \n minDisplay = 1 \n}\n filterDate {\n maxFetch = 10 \n minDisplay = 1 \n}\n }]: Configuration which facets will be displayed.
 Set up an array with the pazpar2 metadata field names as keys and arrays as values.
 The arrays contain the key  `maxFetch` with value the maximum number of facet items to display and the key `minDisplay` with value the minimum number of facets required for this facet to appear.
 The `filterDate` facet used by default is generated automatically by the script from the date field.
 * included files: